NATO, UK will support Ukraine if invaded by Russia | DW | 30.01.2022

 Russia has sent over 100,000 troops to Ukraine's borders and in recent days moved blood supplies closer to what could evolve into a front line.

-Nonetheless, Russia's national security advisor Nikolai Patrushev said talk of war with Ukraine consisted of "self-serving fabrications" of the West.
+Nonetheless, Russia's national security adviser Nikolai Patrushev said talk of war with Ukraine consisted of "self-serving fabrications" of the West.

 "We don't want war, we don't need it at all," Russian state-run Interfax news agency quoted Patrushev.

 The US and NATO rejected Russia's demands but US Ambassador to Moscow John Sullivan has said the US offered to reduce military exercises and missile numbers in Europe.
-Lavrov previously derided both the US and NATO's responses though offered that the US proposals offered "grains of rationality" on secondary issues.
+Lavrov previously derided both the US and NATO's responses, but he conceded that the US proposals offered "grains of rationality" on secondary issues.